 A final word of warning: having an ‘outside IR35 contract’ on paper is not a strong enough defence should HMRC decide to investigate.
 Your actual working practices need to reflect what your contract says.
 If the reality is different HMRC (and tax judges) will use your day to day working practices instead of your contract to establish your status.

 Between now and April 2021: walk the IR35 walk

 Act now and take the time to understand these six factors, and what the reality of each one looks like.
-Look for opportunities to change your working practices if needed, and to re-enforce and continue to practice the good habits you’ve already established.
+Look for opportunities to change your working practices if needed (check out our tips), and to re-enforce and continue to practice the good habits you’ve already established.

-Remember, between now and April 2021, someone in your client’s organisation will review you and your working practices to establish your IR35 status.
+Remember, between now and April 2021, someone in your client’s organisation will review you and your working practices to establish your IR35 status (read more about the changes coming in April 2021 here).
 It is likely they will do this without consulting you, therefore the only data point and evidence they will have will be gained from your day to day interactions with them.
 You now have a single-minded objective: establish a clear and obvious gap between you and your client’s employees.